adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #8 Had emergency today and yesterday.
 Did not get to program either day.

 #9 Going on vacation.
 Might not make alot of progress over the next few days.

+#10 Great vacation.
+Now need to get back to coding.